postmanlabs/newman/DIR_COMMANDS.md

 newman dir-add-request examples/Sample\ Postman\ Collection/test4
 ```

-This command adds the test to the end of the tests already present in the
+This command adds the request to the end of the requests already present in the
 folder.
-The order of the tests is stored in a separate file called
+The order of the requests is stored in a separate file called
 [.meta.json](examples/Sample%20Postman%20Collection/.meta.json).
-The order of tests
+The order of requests
-can be changed by re-ordering the tests in this file.
+can be changed by re-ordering the requests in this file.

 ### Remove a folder
 ```